Admissions

 Admission to the Master’s Program

-• Hold a Bachelor's degree from a recognized university with a minimum average of 76% (3.3 GPA) in third- and fourth-year level courses.
+• A Bachelor's degree from a recognized university with a minimum average of 76% (or 3.3 GPA) in third- and fourth-year level courses.

 • A degree in philosophy is not required; however, applicants are expected to also have EITHER:

-• A) Honours in philosophy with an 80 - 84% (3.7 GPA) in at least 12 credits of third- and fourth-year philosophy courses, OR
+• A) Honours in philosophy with an A- (or 3.7 GPA) in at least 12 credits of third- and fourth-year philosophy courses, OR:

-• B) An A- or 3.7 GPA in at least 12 credits of course work typically including the following, with a B+ or 3.3 GPA in each:
+• B) An A- (or 3.7 GPA) in at least 12 credits of course work, with courses typically including the following with a B+ (or 3.3 GPA) in each:

-• Six upper-level credits in the history of philosophy,
+• 6 credits at the upper level in the history of philosophy,

-• Three upper-level credits in ethics or value theory, and
+• 3 credits at the upper level in ethics or value theory, and

-• Six upper-level credits in metaphysics, epistemology, or the philosophy of science.
+• 6 credits at the upper level in metaphysics, epistemology, or philosophy of science.

 Please note that these requirements must be met by the time you commence your program in September.
 You are welcome to apply if you expect to meet the requirements by September.